maxgreive/utxo-web/src/content/services/en/mastering-jobs-to-be-done-online-workshop.md

 - **Practical learning:** Our workshop is designed to provide you with practical knowledge and skills that you can immediately apply in your organisation.
 - **Experienced Trainers:** Our trainers are seasoned experts in Jobs to Be Done and bring extensive practical and research experience to the table.
 - **Interactive sessions:** Through interactive exercises and case studies, we ensure that you not only understand the JTBD methodology in theory, but can also apply it in practice.
-- Exclusive material:** You will have access to exclusive training material that will serve as a valuable resource even after the workshop.
+- **Exclusive material:** You will have access to exclusive training material that will serve as a valuable resource even after the workshop.
-- Networking:** Take the opportunity to exchange ideas with other participants and make valuable contacts in your industry.
+- **Networking:** Take the opportunity to exchange ideas with other participants and make valuable contacts in your industry.

 Register today and take the first step towards successfully implementing the Jobs-to-Be-Done methodology in your organisation.
 Together we will achieve your goals!

-## That sounds great, how can I book it?
+## Sounds great, how can I participate?

-The next workshop series starts in September 2024.
-The dates for the individual sessions and workshop topics are

-- **M1: 03.09.2024** - Practical introduction to JTBD theory and innovation
-- **M2: 06.09.2024** - Identifying JTBD hypotheses in a business context
-- **M3.1 10.09.2024** - JTBD interview structure and organisation
-- **M3.2 13.09.2024** - JTBD interview practice and evaluation
-- **M4 17.09.2024** - JTBD data segmentation and clustering
-- **M5 20.09.2024** - JTBD research results classification and evaluation
-- **M6 24.09.2024** - The JTBD Research & Innovation Framework
-- **MA 27.09.2024** - Summary, outlook & AMA

-Just send us an e-mail using the contact button at the top right.
+For the english workshops, just enter the [waitlist](mailto:masterclass@utxo.solutions).
+For the german ones, [please have a look here](/leistungen/mastering-jobs-to-be-done-online-workshop).